wangc31/reveal.js/docker-rest/cheatsheet.md

 ##Practice #3 - Enable HTTPS for REST container

-If we finish Practice #2 and #3, we can stop and remove the running REST container by `docker rm -f rest`
+If we finish Practice #2 and #3, we can stop and remove the running REST container by `docker rm -f rest`; or you can repeat step 1 - 4 of practice #1 and continue this practice

 In this practice, we will enable SSL for REST services.